yibo-geomatique/dashboard/README.md

 Subdense : Suburban densification dashboard
 ==================================================

-Subdense dashboard is dedicated to the study of suburban densification through comparative analysis of six different cities during the past ten years.
-The cities are : Dortmund, Frankfurt, Strasbourg, Toulouse, Liverpool, Bristol.
-It is a proof of concept developed in collaboration between the partners of the ORA7 Subdense 2023-25 project.
-Collaboration is required to : specify and produce comparable maps, document comparison biases, propose answers to questions.
+Subdense dashboard is dedicated to the study of suburban densification.
+It presents a comparative analysis of six different cities during the past ten years.

-- A view on the 6 cities
+- Comparing the 6 cities
-- Strasbourg

-Collaboration through git
+- Investigating cities one by one (Dortmund, Frankfurt, Strasbourg, Toulouse, Liverpool, Bristol)

+Proving the concept of collaborative dashboard
 ------------------------------------------------------
-Collaboration is supported by the git environment.
+This is a proof of concept of a solution to collaboratively specify and produce comparable maps, document comparison biases, elaborate answers to questions.
+It is developed by the partners of the ORA7 Subdense 2023-25 project.

 Several collaboration are needed :
 - the identification of key questions, key concepts and the different ways to represent a concept on maps.
 - the selection of data and tools
 - the production of maps.
 - the documentation of biases.
 - the interpretation of maps

 The folders Concepts, Data, Maps and Processes contain the different components of the dashboard that are key to the collaborative production of answers to questions :
 - Concepts (e.g. : suburb, densification, city) : definitions, discussions around definitions, comparability of concepts across the studied cities, hints to which kind of data exist to observe the concept
 - Data : description of data sources (aka data products, data series) relevant to the dashboard, description of specific datasets.